On the rigidity of Arnoux-Rauzy words: Decomposition lemmas and proof of Lemma .

 In the proof of the next lemma (namely Lemma \ref{lem:casepropa}) we will use several times the following argument. \begin{claim} Let $\sigma$ and $\tau $ be episturmian substitutions such that $\sigma^n =\tau^m$, for $ n > m\geq 2$, with $\sigma$ and $\tau$ both admitting at least two distinct letters in their normal form.
-We assume that both substitutions contain an error with the same letter error $a$ (with possibly different types of errors).
+We assume that $Z_{\sigma^n}$ and $Z_{\tau^m}$ have an error with the same letter $a$ for their leftmost error (with possibly different types of errors).
 Let the first propagated error of the first level in $Z_{\tau^m}$ start before the end of the first period in $Z_{\sigma^n}$, i.e., $i'\leq k$.
 Then, either there is no central part in $Z_{\tau^m}$, or, for any $i'\leq t \leq k$, the position $t$ is not in the central part of the propagated error of the first level in $Z_{\tau^m}$.
 In particular, there exists a letter ${b} \neq a$ (that occurs as $\overline{b}$) in $[i',k']$ in $Z_{\tau^m}$. \end{claim}

 \begin{proof} We assume that there exists a central part in $Z_{\tau^m}$.
 Assume by contradiction that the position $t$, with $i'\leq t \leq k$, is in the central part of $Z_{\tau^m}$.
 Clearly, we have $\overline{a}$'s at positions $t,\dots, k'$, since we are in the central part of $Z_{\tau^m}$.
 Consider the largest position $j< t$ with an occurrence of $\tilde{b}$ for $b\neq a$ (such an occurrence exists since $\sigma$ contains letters distinct from $a$ by assumption).